slashmo/awesome-swift-nio/README.md

 Do you know of something that's missing on this list?
 Please [open a pull request](https://github.com/slashmo/awesome-swift-nio/pulls) so other people can enjoy the resource as well :heart:

-If you want to instead want to get started contributing to NIO itself, check out the list of ["good first issues"](https://github.com/apple/swift-nio/labels/good%20first%20issue)
+If you instead want to get started contributing to NIO itself, check out the list of ["good first issues"](https://github.com/apple/swift-nio/labels/good%20first%20issue)

 ## Articles